uzbit/wootrex-bio-api-docs/README.md

 #### Optional Parameters
 An optional JSON object containing any of the following:

+1. **Design Type**: String, default "maximize_recycling".
+Specifies the type of Oligo Design to perform.
+Valid types are: "maximize_recycling", "minimize_complexity", "gapped_design", "standard"
+2. **Design Name**: String, default "design01"
+User specified name for the design.
+The files emailed will have this name.
-1. **Recycle Oligos**: Boolean, default True.
+3. **Recycle Oligos**: Boolean, default True.
 Perform oligo recycling across the entire set of sequences provided in Sequence Records.
-2. **Source Plate Size**: Integer, default 96.
+4. **Source Plate Size**: Integer, default 96.
 Number of wells of the oligo plate to order from the oligo manufacturer.
 Currently must be either 96 or 384.
-3. **Destination Plate Size**: Integer, default 96.
+5. **Destination Plate Size**: Integer, default 96.
 Number of wells of the pooling plate.
 Currently must be either 96 or 384.
-4. **Row Major**: Boolean, default True
+6. **Row Major**: Boolean, default True
 Provide the list of oligos in row first (A1, A2, A3, etc) order if True, otherwise provide this list in column first order (A1, B1, C1, etc).
+7. **Emails**: String, default is empty
+A comma separated list of emails to which to send the design files.
+8. **Partition Identity**: Float, default 0.95
+Used only for Design Type = "maximize_recycling".
+This is used to help inform the Oligo Design about how best to partition the sequences for maximizing the recycling.
+Tuning this parameter will affect the overall recycle efficiency.
+This should be a number between 0.0 and 1.0.
+9. **Minimum Z-score Cutoff**: Float, default -4.0 Used only for Design Type = "minimize_complexity".
+This is used to help inform the Oligo Design how to identify outlier oligo pairings when estimating the ΔG for each oligo pair.
+Lower (more negative) values will result in less overall complex regions identified.
+10. **Temp**: Float, default 60.0
+Used only for Design Type = "minimize_complexity".
+This is used in the ΔG calculations and should correspond to the target PCA temperature (degrees Celsius).

 ### Output
 An object that contains the oligo and primer designs, plate maps, and visualization  in JSON.
 See below for an example of the JSON output.